genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/00_hardware-and-software.md

 ```

 ## Genesis Plugin
-For this quick start guide we are using the Genesis plugin, please follow the [instructions](../../../server/tooling/intellij-plugin/) to have it properly installed.
+For this quick start guide we are using the Genesis plugin.
+Please follow the [instructions](../../../server/tooling/intellij-plugin/) to have it properly installed.